cp3402-students/project-team4/documentation/site.md

 Theme Check - This panel is the additional feature made available by the 'Theme Check' plugin, and is what allows the user to view and manage the theme integrity, making sure that it is ready for use on the live site.

-Theme File Editor - This is where files pertaining to the theme can be modified.
+Theme File Editor - This panel is an additional feature made available by the 'WP File Manager' plugin, and is where files pertaining to the theme can be modified.
 However, since we have utilised IDE's and other backend tools in the production of this site, modifications via this method are not recommended for the user.

 #### Plugins
 Installed Plugins - This panel shows a list of all the plugins that are installed for the site, with some having been installed by us, and others having come preinstalled with the site (further details on the plugins we have installed are discussed further below).